fleetdm/fleet/articles/windows-mdm-setup.md

 To control OS settings, updates, and more on Windows hosts follow the manual enrollment instructions.

-To use automatic enrollment (aka zero-touch) features on Windows, follow instructions to connect Fleet to Microsoft Azure Active Directory (aka Microsoft Entra).
+To use automatic enrollment (aka zero-touch) features on Windows, follow instructions to connect Fleet to Microsoft Entra ID.
 You can further customize zero-touch with Windows Autopilot.

 ## Manual enrollment